• Critique Navidad: Shiv, featuring Sam Dunnewold

 Playful Void is a production of Idle Cartulary.
 If you liked this article, please consider liking, sharing, and subscribing to the Idle Digest Newsletter.
 If you want to support Idle Cartulary continuing to provide Bathtub Reviews, I Read Reviews, and Dungeon Regular, please consider a one-off donation or becoming a regular supporter of Idle Cartulary on Ko-fi.

-• Critique Navidad: Vengeance California
+• Critique Navidad: The Model Minister

 Each holiday season, I review different modules, games or supplements as a thank you to the wider tabletop roleplaying game community.
 All of the work I review during Critique Navidad is either given to me by fans of the work or the authors themselves.
 This holiday season, I hope I can bring attention to a broader range of tabletop roleplaying game work than I usually would be able to, and find things that are new and exciting!